 The Office of Research and Creative Scholarship actively supports faculty in identifying funding sources and preparing effective proposals for external support.
 The researcher leads the process, and Research Office supports as needed.

 The steps faculty should follow when applying for external funding are as follows:

 Step #1: Researcher decides to apply for grant.

-Our office is happy to help search for relevant grants.
-Please send us an email at firstname.lastname@example.org to make an appointment to discuss fundable projects.
+Our office is happy to help you search for relevant grants if you desire.
+Please send us an email at email@example.com to make an appointment to discuss fundable projects.
 This is a collaborative search process.

 Step #2: Researcher notifies our office of grant, due date, and any requirements from our office.

 Our office is happy to help with the grant preparation process, including editing your proposal, helping you put together a budget, locating official school documents, etc.

 Step #4: Researcher submits grant to our office for review at least 5 days prior to the grant deadline/your personal deadline.